microsoft/varuna/examples/Megatron-LM/README.md

 Varuna can be used with [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM)'s pytorch models.
-Here we've made the modifications for GPT-2 training.
+Here we've made required modifications for GPT-2 training.

-This example is built on [this commit](https://github.com/NVIDIA/Megatron-LM/commit/28cd66e1a2d01ada962c356f4a23961cbf4c00b3) of the Megatron repo.
+This example is built on [this commit](https://github.com/NVIDIA/Megatron-LM/commit/28cd66e1a2d01ada962c356f4a23961cbf4c00b3) of the Megatron-LM repo.
 An older commit is given as an example here because the versions after this implement custom pipeline parallelism.
-The diff file megatron.patch in this example folder can be applied to this commit to get a working version of Megatron-LM GPT-2 with Varuna.
+The diff file `megatron.patch` in this example folder can be applied to this commit to get a working version of Megatron-LM GPT-2 with Varuna.
 ~~~~
 git clone https://github.com/NVIDIA/Megatron-LM